 Christmas has many pagan and secular traditions that early Christians incorporated into this new holiday.

 - Christmas was heavily influenced by the Roman festival of Saturnalia.

 - The historical Jesus was not born on December 25th as many contemporary Christians believe.

 - Many staple Christmas traditions predated the festival and were tied into ancient pagan worship of the sun and related directly to the winter solstice.

 In the depths of darkness covering the entire Northern Hemisphere, the winter solstice has marked the shortest day of the year.
 It has always held significance in many culture's religious festivities and holidays.
 A great deal of religions have made the celestial moment a holy day.
 It is the darkest day of the whole year and for the ancients that meant a lot more to them then it does to us today.
-Sun worshippers and pagans have venerated this natural cycle for millenia.
+Sun worshippers and pagans have venerated this natural cycle for millennia.

 Christmas as we know it today is a relatively new holiday.
-Many traditional elements we associate with Christmas pre-date Christianity by many centuries.
+Many traditional elements we associate with Christmas predate Christianity by many centuries.
 There is also a lot of debate as to how much corporate and commercial interests have influenced this holiday as well.

-Nowadays there's a lot of hand waving when it comes to the Christian origins of Christmas.
+Nowadays, there's a lot of hand waving when it comes to the Christian origins of Christmas.
 Inarguably, however, is the fact that the holiday's modern iteration has been influenced by many pagan and secular festivities.